|

 set properly ... and a few other dead ends before settling on a recovery

+strategy that would give me data.
 Using a tool that reads every sector and writes it into a virtual

 floppy disk format, after copying the strategic files of interest to the